GREENS, HERBS AND FOUGERES / fresh · green · aromatic

 Extraction method: Steam distillation of dried Apium graveolens seeds.
 Yield approximately 2-3%.
 CO2 extraction available for fuller profile.
 Major production: India, France.

 Natural aromatic material providing concentrated phthalide character with warm-spicy depth.
-Functions in aromatic, Oriental, and niche compositions.
-More versatile than expected — the warm-rooty facet works in unexpected contexts alongside woody, spicy, and earthy materials.
+Functions in aromatic, Amber, and niche compositions.
+More adaptable than expected — the warm-rooty quality works in unexpected contexts alongside woody, spicy, and earthy materials.